 BUS 401, Introduction to Entrepreneurship

 BUS 453, Leadership for Management

 BUS 565, Sales and Sales Management

 BUS 600, New Venture Creation

-Students will also be encouraged to take advantage of internship opportunities at the ABI Innovation hub in Manchester and within the UNH Emerging Technology Center located on campus.
+Students will also be encouraged to take advantage of internship opportunities at the ABI Innovation Hub in Manchester.
 Entrepreneurship majors are strongly encouraged to become active members in the ENACTUS program, which focuses on helping entrepreneurs in the Manchester community.